 Choosing a route

 Europe is crisscrossed with rivers, many of which go through capital cities.
-France, Spain, Switzerland, Germany, Hungary... you can choose from a dozen rivers in even more countries.
+France, Spain, Switzerland, Germany, Hungary... you can choose from dozens of rivers across the continent.
 Wine lovers may enjoy a cruise on the Douro River in Portugal, home of port wine; on the Garonne through the Bordeaux region of France; or along the Moselle or Rhine rivers through the heart of Germany's wine country.
 If you have your sights set on Paris, cruise along the Seine, and if the capital cities (Vienna, Budapest, Bratislava) are on your bucket list, the Danube may be more your taste.

 To choose a route, pick the main cities, regions, or countries that you are most excited to see and find a cruise that fits.
 Whether you want to see the vineyards of France, walk along the canals of Amsterdam, or see the great castles of Germany, there's a cruise to match.